CCurl/c4a/README.md

   - **NOTE**: These are free for the user/application to use as desired.
 - The VARS area is defined to begin at address `code-sz wc-sz * memory +`.
   - `vhere` is the absolute address of the first free byte the VARS area.
-- The DICT is at the end of the memory. 'last' grows toward the beginning of the memory.
+- The DICTIONARY is at the end of the memory. 'last' grows toward the beginning of the memory.
   - `last` is the address of the most recently created word.
   - A dictionary entry is [xt:2][flags:1][len:1][name:NAME_LEN][0:1]
-  - The default NAME_LEN is 11 (see c4a.h), so the de-sz is 16.
+  - The default NAME_LEN is 11 (see c4a.h), so 'de-sz' is 16.
 - Use `->memory` to turn an offset into an address.

 | WORD    | STACK | DESCRIPTION |